jeremiahishere/first_autocross/README.md

 # Preparation at the event

+## Schedule
+The schedules changes from event to event but this one is roughly correct for most events.
+Plan on getting there around 8:00am.

+- 7:30am          Gates open
+- 8:00am-8:45am   Onsite Registration/Check-in (you have to check in even if you registered online)
+- 8:00am-8:45am   Tech Inspection
+- 8:30am-9:15am   Course Open for walking
+- 9:00am-9:15am   Novice Walk-through
+- 9:30am-9:45am   Driver’s Meeting (course closed for walking)
+- 10:00am-4:00pm  Competition

 ## Car
 - Inflate tires to 40 psi if running all season or summer tires
 - Put on numbers and class using masking tape